 HOME OF THE HIGHEST PRICE PAID GUARANTEE

-In general, high temperature alloys, or superalloys (hi temp alloys), are metals intended to sustain their strength well above room temperatures and function between 500°F and 2200°F. High temp alloys offer surface stability, environmental endurance, and resistance to oxidation.
-They are used, for example, to manufacture boiler drums, tubing for water boilers, pumps and pressure vessels, collectors, aircraft engines, and high-temperature turbines.
+In general, high temperature alloys, or superalloys / hi temp alloys, are metals intended to sustain their strength well above room temperatures and function between 500°F and 2200°F. High temp alloys offer surface stability, environmental endurance, and resistance to oxidation.
+They use hi temp alloys for example, manufacturing boiler drums, tubing for water boilers, pumps and pressure vessels, collectors, aircraft engines, and high-temperature turbines.

 High temperature alloys include: